gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 In the host environment, a host instance (like a DOM node) is the smallest building block.
 In React, the smallest building block is a *React element*.

-React element is a plain JavaScript object.
+A React element is a plain JavaScript object.
 It can *describe* a host instance.

 ```jsx
 // JSX is a syntax sugar for these objects.